elahekhodaverdi/Network-Simulator/docs/DataGenerator.md

 ## DataGenerator Class

-The `DataGenerator` class is responsible for generating data values based on the Pareto distribution, often used to model skewed distributions in various fields.
+The `DataGenerator` class is responsible for generating data values based on the Pareto distribution.
 The class is designed to provide flexibility in initialization and data generation parameters.

 ### Fields